dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/new-db.md

 # Getting Started with EF Core on ASP.NET Core with a New database

 In this walkthrough, you will build an ASP.NET Core MVC application that performs basic data access using Entity Framework Core.
-You will use migrations to create the database from your model.
+You will use migrations to create the database from your EF Core model.
 See [Additional Resources](#additional-resources) for more Entity Framework Core tutorials.

 This tutorial requires:
 * [Visual Studio 2017 15.3](https://www.visualstudio.com/downloads/) with these workloads: